MdMahfuzBhuiyan/JsonCraft/README.md

 3. Circular References
 If an object references itself directly or indirectly, a serializer can get stuck in an infinite loop.
-To prevent this, I track object references in a HashSet<object>.
+To prevent this, I track object references in a HashSet.
 If an object is already being processed in the active call stack, it stops immediately and throws a JsonSerializationException.

 4. Error Handling
 The library validates the input and throws clear exceptions instead of silently failing: